Virginia pastor and author is national expert on gun violence prevention

 by Emily Enders Odom, president | Presbyterian Writers Guild

-Atwood, pastor emeritus of Trinity Presbyterian Church, Arlington, Virginia, is the author of Gundamentalism and Where it is Taking America (Cascade Books, 2017), America and its Guns: A Theological Exposé (Cascade Books, 2012), The Leaven of Laughter for Advent & Christmas (Trafford Publishing, 2006), The Leaven of Laughter for Lent & Easter (Trafford, 2006), among other works.
-He and his wife the Rev. Roxana Atwood—also an honorably retired PC(USA) teaching elder—previously served together as mission workers in Japan.
-They currently reside in Harrisonburg, Va.
+Atwood, pastor emeritus of Trinity Presbyterian Church in Arlington, Virginia, is the author of Gundamentalism and Where it is Taking America (Cascade Books, 2017), America and its Guns: A Theological Exposé (Cascade Books, 2012), The Leaven of Laughter for Advent & Christmas (Trafford Publishing, 2006), The Leaven of Laughter for Lent & Easter (Trafford, 2006), among other works.
+He and his wife, the Rev. Roxana Atwood — also an honorably retired PC(USA) teaching elder — previously served together as mission workers in Japan.
+They currently reside in Harrisonburg, Virginia.

 “He ended up as the primary voice of the Christian church in sounding the alarm about the gun violence epidemic that killed 36,000 Americans in 2016,” Orr-Harter said.
 “This recognition by the Presbyterian Writers Guild not only honors the urgent work of Jim Atwood, but speaks well of the whole Presbyterian Church for its focus on gun violence prevention.”